 Today’s consumers want to be respected as individuals with their own different stories whether they be single parents, young professionals still in debt, or career-minded traditionalists.

 And yet so many insurers still classify consumers using simple demographic descriptions.
 However, age, gender, and employment status don’t shed light on career goals or personal passions.

 Consumers want engaged insurers who cater to the needs of diverse groups of individuals, each on their own journey.

-Consistent and comprehensive market research is the foundation on which effective customer segmentation rests.
+Consistent and comprehensive market research and insightful customer data is the foundation on which effective customer segmentation rests.
 This is the only way that insurers can engage their customers and learn about their challenges, needs, and goals.

 How Customer Segmentation Brings Value to the Insurance Industry

 Once customer segments are created, they can be used to provide hyper-personalized products to a diverse array of customers.
 Customer segmentation makes developing products and marketing messages easier.